TITLE 360 STATE SEED COMMISSIONER

 SECTION 47.
 Unless otherwise prescribed by law, the following practices may be considered for approval by the state seed commissioner upon receipt of an appeal of an order to destroy a hemp field or identifiable portion thereof, by a grower:

-(1) Hemp that is grown in a greenhouse, or other nonfield grow site, in violation of this rule or IC 15-15-13, and that is without recourse to be used in another legal processor, shall be destroyed by burning, or as determined by the licensee's disposal plan required as a part of the application for a license under this article [document], and in a manner agreeable to the state seed commissioner, or in a manner ordered by the Indiana state police.
+(2) Hemp that is grown in a greenhouse, or other non-field grow site, in violation of this rule or IC 15-15-13, and that is without recourse to be used in another legal processor, shall be destroyed in manner approved in the USDA's Remediation and Disposal Guidelines issued January 15, 2021, or as determined by the licensee's disposal plan required as a part of the application for a license under this rule and in a manner agreeable to the state seed commissioner, or in a manner ordered by the Indiana state police.

 SECTION 48. (a) A person who violates an order of the state seed commissioner that is authorized subject to IC 15-15-13 or this article [document] shall be subject to the maximum civil penalty allowed under law.